Should You Use Toner & Moisturiser?

 Toner & Moisturiser FAQs

-Toners should be applied to the skin after cleansing, but before moisturising.
+Toners are applied after cleansing your skin, morning and/or night, before you moisturise.
 You may choose to use a toner based on whether there is still excess oil on your skin after cleansing or if you have a flare-up of spots that you want to tackle.

-Yes, you should use toner before moisturiser.
+Toner should be applied before a moisturiser.
 Toners remove any traces of dirt or makeup that may be left on your skin after cleansing.
 You want to apply moisturiser, which includes hydration and vital skin-supporting nutrients, to clean skin.

 How Long Should You Wait To Apply Moisturiser After Toner?